 It is also an ideal habitat for ticks.

 Honestly, it is a bit surprising TBE is rarely diagnosed in the Netherlands.
 There were just three cases reported between 2006 and 2011.
+Between 2016 and 2020, 12 patients were reported to have contracted tick-borne encephalitis in the Netherlands.
 In all likelihood, there were many more that went unnoticed or undiagnosed as two out of three infected people never develop any symptoms.

 Watch the milk, as well